Meet the Team: Cory Meyer, Certified Arborist

 Learn how to make your landscape defensible during fire season

-At Madrone Landscapes, we have dealt with properties in high fire danger areas for decades.
+At Madrone Landscape, we have dealt with properties in high fire danger areas for decades.
 There are many ways to enhance a property’s defensibility, whether through plant selection and design or irrigation and water system strategies.

 Visitors to the 2021 Mid-State Fair in Paso Robles will be able to see for themselves some of these best practices at the Fire Safe Demonstration House for view from July 21st to August 1st.
 The model property will show strategies for living in fire-prone areas around the Central Coast, especially appropriate as fire season comes upon us.